Koredotcom/SearchAssist-Toolkit/Blog/Draft/RAG With SLMs.md

 ### Background

-#### SearchAssist's SaaS Application
+#### SearchAI Application
-SearchAssist is a versatile conversational search platform that enables seamless content discovery across various data sources, including website crawlers, structured and unstructured documents, catalogs, FAQs, and knowledge bases.
+SearchAI is a versatile conversational search platform that enables seamless content discovery across various data sources, including website crawlers, structured and unstructured documents, catalogs, FAQs, and knowledge bases.
 It features pre-built integrations with popular commerce and content platforms, ensuring automatic synchronization and document access control.
-Additionally, SearchAssist supports federated search capabilities, allowing you to leverage results from existing business systems.
+Additionally, SearchAI supports federated search capabilities, allowing you to leverage results from existing business systems.
 With intelligent virtual assistant actions, AI-powered relevance optimization, and a customizable user interface, it creates a personalized and engaging search experience that drives brand engagement and conversions.

 #### Challenges with Traditional Search Approaches in the era of RAG